PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-The song was originally used as the background theme for character Thin Nen from the Japanese fighting game Shin Goketsuji Ichzoku: Bonnou Kaihou, released in Japan for the PlayStation 2 on May 25th, 2006.
-The song would be then featured for a CG-animated music video, which features the song being sung and danced by characters Hikomaro Yabeno and Kotohime, while being accompanied by the Bozu dancers as backup.
-The video would later be uploaded to Youtube (shown below) by Youtuber bussan00 on May 28th, 2006, three days after the games release.
+The song was originally used as the background theme for character Thin Nen from the Japanese fighting game Shin Goketsuji Ichzoku: Toukon Matrimelee, released for arcades in Japan during 2003.
+The song would featured in a CG-animated music video, which features the song being sung and danced by characters Hikomaro Yabeno and Kotohime, while being accompanied by the Bozu dancers as backup, and be included in Shin Goketsuji Ichizoku: Bonnou Kaihou, released for the PlayStation 2 on May 25th, 2006.
+The video would later be uploaded to YouTube (shown below) by YouTuber bussan00 on May 28th, 2006, three days after the games release.